SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 ##### `delete_cache(file)`

-- It deletes the cached files along with URLs.
+- It deletes the cached files along with URLs in cached databse.

 ```python
 def delete_cache(file):
     '''delete the cache'''
     return
 ```